valguss/CommerceTools-Presentation/PITCHME.md

 ---
 ## Other advantages
 - They have an inhouse dev team that make the frontend updates
-- The connect to different API's for best in class experience.
+- They connect to different API's for best in class experience.
   - Not bound by what magento etc allow
   - Add in Contentful content where ever they want it
 ---
 ## Anything else?
 - They showed us some of their frontend testing suite for Laura Ashley
-- They rekon they took 18months of Selenium work from previous developers, and rewrote it in 6 weeks by 2.5/3 resources to Cucumber/Gherkin
+- They reckon they took 18months of Selenium work from previous developers, and rewrote it in 6 weeks by 2.5/3 resources to Cucumber/Gherkin
 - What that?
 Natural language testing.
 Similar to how we now write our DD's